thoughtfulbloke/letter2ed/README.md

 <figure>
 <img src="md_figures/figure2.png" data-fig-alt="Overlong baseline error"
-data-fig-align="center" alt="baseline" />
+data-fig-align="center"
-<figcaption aria-hidden="true">baseline</figcaption>
+alt="Figure 2: Structural error introduced by overly long baselines.
+Longterm (age) standardised death rates from https://infoshare.stats.govt.nz in Population : Death Rates - DMM : Standardised death rates (Maori and total population) (Annual-Dec) : Total Population" />
+<figcaption aria-hidden="true">Figure 2: Structural error introduced by
+overly long baselines.
+Longterm (age) standardised death rates from https://infoshare.stats.govt.nz in Population : Death Rates - DMM :
+Standardised death rates (Maori and total population) (Annual-Dec) :
+Total Population</figcaption>
 </figure>

-Based on the influenza season patterns in recent pre-pandemic years, the Australian Bureau of Statistics (ABS) considers 2013-2019 to give the best baseline[^7].
-New Zealand has seen a very similar history in this period to Australia, with the added limitation that incorporating 2011, the year of the Christchurch Earthquake and the residents of the second largest city living in broken housing through the following winter, is a poor influence point to use in a baseline as it is not a re-occurring annual event.
+Based on the influenza season patterns in recent pre-pandemic years, the Australian Bureau of Statistics (ABS) considers 2013-2019 to give the best baseline[^8].
+New Zealand has seen a very similar history in this period to Australia, with the added limitation that using 2011, the year of the Christchurch Earthquake and the residents of the second largest city living in broken housing through the following winter, is an extremely poor choice to include in baselines as an earthquake hitting the second largest city and people living in broken housing through the winter is not a reoccuring annual event.

 While many international comparisons use a 5 year baseline range to increase the number of countries for which weekly level data is